alexharri/website/posts/stabilizing-noisy-inputs.md

 The most obvious example to use to demonstrate this idea is a canvas based editor like Figma.

-If the user's level of zoom is 500%, each pixel of change in the input—the user's mouse position—corresponds to just 0.2px of change in the document.
+If the user's level of zoom is 500%, each pixel of change in the input (the user's mouse position) corresponds to just 0.2px of change in the document.
 And if the user is zoomed out to 25%, each pixel of change in the input corresponds to 4px of change in the document.
 As the user's scale decreases or increases, so does the relative scale of the input.

 When the input's scale is small, such as when the user is zoomed in, the input is inherently more stable since more change is needed from the user to produce the same change.
 The increased stability means a lower _need_ for stickiness.